Skip to main content

 Migrating from Flipside to Dune

-With the recent shutdown of Flipside Crypto, we extend a warm welcome to all Flipside users exploring Dune.
+With the recent shutdown of Flipside Creator Studio, we extend a warm welcome to all Flipside users exploring Dune.
 We understand that migrating your queries and workflows can be a challenging task.
 This guide is designed to help you transition smoothly by mapping Flipside’s data tables to Dune’s and highlighting the key differences between their respective SQL query engines.
+Dune offers a powerful platform for blockchain analytics, powered by a community of thousands of creators.
+We’re excited to have you join us!

 Key Differences at a Glance